Marsh stars as Australia regain top spot in T20 rankings from England

 England, however, still won the three-match series 2-1.

+"The first couple of games, we played such good cricket for a lot of it and didn't finish it off," Australia captain Aaron Finch told Sky Sports.
+"But tonight Mitch and Ash got us over the line."

-Australia's slump started when Marcus Stoinis holed out off Tom Curran before dangerman Glenn Maxwell fell for just six when he reverse-swept leg-spinner Adil Rashid to short third man.
+Australia's slump started when Marcus Stoinis holed out off Tom Curran before dangerman Glenn Maxwell fell for six when he reverse-swept leg-spinner Rashid to short third man.

 And with the last ball of his spell, Rashid caught and bowled star batsman Steve Smith to finish with excellent figures of 3-21 from his four overs.